 We establish customer service charge rates to essentially achieve a financial breakeven position on an annual basis, after considering regulatory adjustments.
 The inclusion of non-cash depreciation and amortization expenses in the calculation of service charge rates leads to positive cash flows from operations.
 Our strategy is to use these positive cash flows to fund capital expenditures and to replenish our working capital, if required.
 In addition, our strategy is to maintain a financial structure and credit ratings that will allow the Company to access the capital markets to meet debt maturities as they come due.
 Should we believe that conditions are not appropriate to undertake a refinancing at a particular time or should we experience a temporary downturn in revenue from seasonal or other factors, the Company has sufficient cash and committed credit facilities at its disposal.
-As at November 30, 2015, we had \$310 of cash and cash equivalents and committed credit facilities of \$1,090, of which \$394 was available for use as described in the following table.
+As at February 29, 2016, we had \$59 of cash and cash equivalents and committed credit facilities of \$1,190, of which \$486 was available for use as described in the following table.

 The Company has a revolving credit facility with a syndicate of Canadian financial institutions, and separate letter of credit facilities for pension funding purposes.
-As at November 30, 2015, the credit facilities are utilized as follows:
+As at February 29, 2016, the credit facilities are utilized as follows:

 Credit facilities:

 Credit facility with a syndicate of Canadian financial institutions (1) \$ 675

-Letter of credit facilities for pension funding purposes (2) 415
+Letter of credit facilities for pension funding purposes (2) 515

-Total available credit facilities 1,090
+Total available credit facilities 1,190

-Less: Outstanding letters of credit (2) 426
+Less: Outstanding letters of credit (2) 434

-Undrawn committed borrowing capacity 664
+Undrawn committed borrowing capacity 756

 Less: Operations and maintenance reserve fund allocation (3) 270

-Credit facilities available (4) \$ 394
+Credit facilities available \$ 486

 The Company's credit facility with a syndicate of Canadian financial institutions in the amount of \$675 is comprised of two equal tranches maturing on September 12, 2018 and September 12, 2020.
 The credit facility agreement provides for loans at varying rates of interest based on certain benchmark interest rates, specifically the Canadian prime rate and the Canadian bankers' acceptance rate, and on the Company's credit rating at the time of drawdown.
 A utilization fee is also payable on borrowings in excess of 25% of the available facility.
 The Company is required to pay commitment fees, which are dependent on the Company's credit rating.
-The Company is in compliance with the credit facility covenants as at November 30, 2015.
+The Company is in compliance with the credit facility covenants as at February 29, 2016.
+Subsequent to February 29, 2016 the Company has drawn \$35 by way of a Banker's Acceptance loan from this facility.

-- The letter of credit facilities for pension funding purposes are comprised of three facilities with Canadian financial institutions totalling \$415, of which \$125 will mature on December 31, 2015 and \$290 will mature on December 31, 2016, unless extended.
-Subsequent to the quarter-end, the Company executed a one year extension of the facility that was to mature on December 31, 2015.
-Of the \$426 in letters of credit shown above as outstanding as at November 30, 2015, \$410 was drawn for pension solvency funding purposes. - The operations and maintenance reserve fund may be used to pay operating and maintenance expenses, if required (see also "LIQUIDITY AND CAPITAL RESOURCES Reserve Funds and Financial Instruments"). - The Company intends to re-finance \$250 of the \$450 principal amount of the series MTN 2006-1 general obligation notes on a long-term basis on or before their maturity date of February 24, 2016 and may utilize some portion of the credit facilities to re-finance the series MTN 2006-1 notes should the Company decide not to issue new long-term debt in advance of the maturity.
+- The letter of credit facilities for pension funding purposes are comprised of four facilities with Canadian financial institutions totalling \$515, which will mature on December 31, 2016, unless extended.
+The Company intends to seek extensions of the maturity dates.
+Of the \$434 in letters of credit shown above as outstanding as at February 29, 2016, \$417 was drawn for pension solvency funding purposes. - The operations and maintenance reserve fund may be used to pay operating and maintenance expenses, if required (see also "LIQUIDITY AND CAPITAL RESOURCES Reserve Funds and Financial Instruments").

-Cash flows for the three months ended November 30, 2015
+Cash flows for the three months ended February 29, 2016